skanga/JarGet/README.md

 ## License

 This project is authored by Shiraz Kanga.
-Please check the source code for specific license terms.
+It is licensed under Apache 2.0 license.

 ## Contributing